Skip to content

 All Leaders must be familiar with the Club policies.

-With regards to risk management, Leaders should consider potential risk for their activity and ensure that effective control measures are implemented, and documentation is completed.
+With regards to risk management, Leaders should consider potential risks for their activity and ensure that effective control measures are implemented, and documentation is completed.
 The risk management policy contains a list of key risks that Leaders should consider when planning and conducting an activity.

 It is important that risk management is not a ‘tick and flick’ exercise.
-When planning an activity, really have a good think ‘what are the hazards, what could go wrong, can we mitigate or avoid them, what would we do if it did happen?’.
+When planning an activity, "really have a good think", what are the hazards, what could go wrong, can we mitigate or avoid them, what would we do if it did happen?’.
 The Bushwalking Victoria manual is an additional good resource to have a look at.

 Submitting the event for publishing.